Electron-Store/electron-app-store/README.md

 # The Electron App Store

-A Cross Platform App Store for apps built with ElectronJs or just a gui client for https://electronjs.org/apps
+A Cross Platform App Store just for Electron Apps

 ## Features